WSullivan98/Capstone2_M-A_Customer_Analytics/README.md

-# Train & Evaluate the Model
+# Train & Evaluate the Model:
 use Cross Validation Grid Search train on training data then evaluate on test data

-# HyperParameter Tuning
+# HyperParameter Tuning:
 t =
 t =
 t =